 Related: How to back up a WordPress site

-Excluding .maintenance prevents the target host from booting into maintenance mode after extraction.
-Recording checksums makes it easier to prove that a later transfer did not truncate either artifact.
+Excluding .maintenance prevents the target host from opening in maintenance mode after extraction.

 $ mysql -u dbadmin -p -e "CREATE DATABASE wp_target CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;"

-Skip this step when the host panel or DBA has already created an empty database and assigned the correct user.
+Skip this step when the hosting panel or DBA has already created an empty database and assigned the correct user.

-If the target document root already contains an older site tree, move it aside first instead of extracting on top of it.
-Overlay restores are a common source of stale plugins, old uploads, and mixed-theme files.
+If the target document root already contains an older site tree, move it aside first.
+Extracting over an existing tree can leave stale plugins, old uploads, or mixed-theme files in place.

 define( 'DB_NAME', 'wp_target' ); define( 'DB_USER', 'wpuser' ); define( 'DB_PASSWORD', 'strong-password' ); define( 'DB_HOST', '127.0.0.1:3306' );